-The idea is, to help celebrate and promote each others’ books (pictured above), we each write about another’s book, including a recipe and links to all the others’ posts.
+The idea is, to help celebrate and promote each others’ books (listed below), we each write about another’s book, including a recipe and links to all the others’ posts.
 So you get to virtually experience a potluck of recipes and, perhaps, become inspired to add one (or more) of our books to your holiday gift list.

 Although all the books are fantastic, natch, I was especially excited to swap books with Tara Mataraza Desmond and explore her and Joy Manning’s brilliant “Almost Meatless.”

 I often resolve to eat more vegetables, but I also fully enjoy being a carnivore.
 And with this book, I don’t have to choose between the two – I can enjoy my meats, but just use less of them, making up the difference with vegetables and other goodies.

 In other words, instead of having a whole chicken breast, I could have just a bit of one in a hearty, heart-warming, and wholly satisfying bowl of “Almost Meatless” Tortilla Soup (pictured).
 Instead of an entire salmon fillet, I could have the book’s fruity, refreshing Roasted Salmon Citrus Salad.
 And instead of a hamburger, I could have The B4 (a beef, bulgur, and bean burger).

 Many of the recipes in the book are familiar staples of ethnic cuisines, the kind of dishes that are designed to use up leftovers and make a little go a long way—like Asian Lettuce Wraps, African Peanut Stew, and Shepherd’s Pie.
 Sort of oxymoronically, and probably because I’m so used to a piece of protein in the middle of my plate, the recipes also feel more creative, and like a welcome change.